 Subject to the receipt of the verification document, the employee's starting wage rate will be assigned by payroll according to the current wage grid.
-For example, if the employee has accumulated 2500 hours of relevant experience with a previous employer, the employee will be assigned a start rate at Step 2 of the wage grid.
-Seniority hours are not transferable.
-The newly hired employee starts with 0 seniority hours with Kardel.
+For example, if the employee has accumulated 2500 hours

 3.B.
 4 b) Seniority and Benefits Not Portable